Manually Validate Extracted Data: Extraction Validation

 Field Validation – Status, Warnings & Errors

-Overview of the Editor and Info Box - Field tab further up.
+Refer to the Editor and Info Box – Field tabs above for an overview.

 A field generally has three different states

-Fields with warnings need either action through a user or need to be confirmed.
+• Fields with warnings need user action or confirmation.

 Valid